hoisie/web/Readme.md

 ## Documentation

-API docs are hosted at http://webgo.io
+API docs are hosted at https://hoisie.github.io/web/

 If you use web.go, I'd greatly appreciate a quick message about what you're building with it.
 This will help me get a sense of usage patterns, and helps me focus development efforts on features that people will actually use.

 ## About

-web.go was written by [Michael Hoisie](http://hoisie.com).
+web.go was written by Michael Hoisie